phbasler/BSMPT/README.md

 ##Installation:

-1) The program requires the GSL library.
-In case the library is not installed via the system packet manager, change the lines 108 to 114 in /src/models/ClassPotentialOrigin.h to include the GSL library according to the installation of GSL on the target system.
+1) The program requires the GSL library which the code assumes to be installed in PATH.

 2) Go to the directory sh and type 'chmod +x autogen.sh' and subsequently 'chmod +x InstallLibraries.sh'.